-Runnymede Borough Council is due to undertake a survey of its tree asset in 2023/24.
-This will inform an updated tree maintenance programme and provide further clarity over cyclical inspections and zoning of tree stock.

-Resources set aside within the Housing Revenue Account Business Plan to support tree maintenance is £150,000 over the next 5 years.
+Runnymede Borough Council is currently reviewing the data it holds on the condition of its trees.
+This review will inform an update on the tree maintenance programme currently in place and provide further clarity over cyclical inspections and zoning of tree stock.
+Resources set aside within the Housing Revenue Account Business Plan to support tree maintenance is £350,000 over the next 5 years.
+This is designed to ensure our tree portfolio is being managed proactively following a programme of inspections based on assessed risk.

-Complete the review of the Housing tree stock in 2023/24.
+Complete the review of the Housing tree stock.
 Devise a management plan.